tedconf/symfony-doc-unofficial/tutorial/en/deprecated.markdown

   * `sfCompat10Plugin`: By deprecating this plugin, we also deprecate all other elements in the framework that rely on this plugin to work (1.0 admin generator, and 1.0 form system).
+It also includes the default admin generator theme for 1.0 located in `lib/plugins/sfPropelPlugin/data/generator/sfPropelAdmin`.

   * `sfProtoculousPlugin`: The helpers provided by this plugin do not support unobstrusiveness, and as such should not be used anymore.